 2. Seek Antivirus and Firewall Protection

 Firewalls play a key role in protecting your data against malicious attacks.
 Basically, a firewall is helpful in screening out the hackers, intruders, viruses, and other malicious actions occurring over a period of time while accessing the Internet.
 The firewall helps you to understand what is authorized and what is unauthorized to enter your device network.
 Generally, Windows and Mac OS offer their own layers of firewalls named Windows Firewall and Mac Firewall respectively.
-Moreover, your router should have its inbuilt firewall layer to prevent attacks on your network.
+Moreover, your router should have an inbuilt firewall layer to prevent attacks on your network.